Euler line: A vector proof

 In conclusion, $3\cdot\vec{OG}=\vec{OH}$, and so the three points $O$, $G$ and $H$ (in this order) are collinear.

 In Dörrie's book, the Euler line and the problem of Sylvester are put together into a single proof.
 However, most of the proofs of the problem of Sylvester rely on the fundamental properties of free vectors, independently of the Euler line.

+Properties

 Distances between centers

 On the Euler line the centroid G is between the circumcenter O and the orthocenter H and is twice as far from the orthocenter as it is from the circumcenter:

 The segment GH is a diameter of the orthocentroidal circle.

 The center N of the nine-point circle lies along the Euler line midway between the orthocenter and the circumcenter:

 Thus the Euler line could be repositioned on a number line with the circumcenter O at the location 0, the centroid G at 2t, the nine-point center at 3t, and the orthocenter H at 6t for some scale factor t.

 Furthermore, the squared distance between the centroid and the circumcenter along the Euler line is less than the squared circumradius R2 by an amount equal to one-ninth the sum of the squares of the side lengths a, b, and c: